Binomial Coefficient Calculator: Calculate "N Choose K" Combinations

 What does "n choose k" mean?

-It's the number of ways to choose k items from n items when order doesn't matter.
+It is the number of ways to choose k items from n items when order does not matter.
 Like picking 3 people from 10 to form a team.

-Combinations don't care about order (AB same as BA).
+Combinations do not care about order (AB same as BA).
 Permutations do (AB different from BA).
 C(n,k) = P(n,k) / k!.

 Why is C(n,0) equal to 1?

-There's exactly one way to choose nothing: don't choose anything!
-It's a valid selection of 0 items.
+There is exactly one way to choose nothing: do not choose anything.
+It is a valid selection of 0 items.

 Can I have C(5,7)?

 No, that equals 0.
-You can't choose 7 items from only 5. k must be less than or equal to n.
+It is impossible to choose 7 items from only 5. k must be less than or equal to n.

 What is C(n,n)?

 It equals 1.
-There's only one way to choose all n items: take all of them.
+There is only one way to choose all n items: take all of them.

 How do I compute C(100,50) without a calculator?